Military history of Japan: Global U.S.-Japan alliance

 A January 2018 survey by the Cabinet Office found 89.8% have a good impression of the JSDF.

 Japan activated the Amphibious Rapid Deployment Brigade, its first marine unit since World War Two, on April 7, 2018.
 They're trained to counter invaders from occupying Japanese islands.
-Japan didn't have an amphibious force since the Imperial Japanese Navy Land Forces.
+Japan did not have an amphibious force since the Imperial Japanese Navy Land Forces.
 50 ARDB soldiers were deployed with 4 armored vehicles for the first time in an overseas training exercise with American and Filipino marines in Operation Kamandag in Luzon, the Philippines from 2 to 11 October 2018.
 This was the first time that Japanese armored vehicles landed on foreign soil since World War II.

 The Ministry of Defense said from 1 October 2018, the maximum age for enlisted personnel and non-commissioned officer applicants will be raised to 32 from 26 to secure "a stable supply of Self-Defense Forces (military) personnel amid a declining pool of recruits due to the recently declining birth rate."

 The Ministry of Defense is developing supersonic glide bombs to strengthen the defense of Japan's remote islands, including the Senkaku Islands.
 The anti-surface strike capability will be used to help the Amphibious Rapid Deployment Brigade's landing and recapture operations of remote islands.

 Military cooperation increased significantly with other like-minded democratic countries such as India, Australia, the United States and the United Kingdom.
 Such as on 2 October 2018, British troops of the Honourable Artillery Company (HAC) exercised together for the first time with Japanese GSDF soldiers in Oyama, Shizuoka prefecture.
 This also marked the first time in history that foreign soldiers other than Americans exercised on Japanese soil.
 The purpose was to improve their strategic partnership and security cooperation.
 Lieutenant General Patrick Sanders said that Japan won't have to fight alone.

 The Ministry of Defense allocated $57 million for research and development of a hypersonic missile in the 2019 Defense Budget.
 It could travel five times the speed of sound (Mach 5) or faster.
 A scramjet engine prototype, jet fuel technology and heat-resistant materials will be built with testing from 2023 to 2025.

 Japan christened the 84-meter long, 2,950 tons Oryu submarine on October 4, 2018.
 It is Japan's first submarine powered by lithium-ion batteries and was developed by Mitsubishi Heavy Industries.
 The Japan Maritime Self-Defense Force will utilize it by March 2020.